 The vape industry is advancing at a remarkable rate.
 We have seen a multitude of devices hit the market.
 Many of these require an external battery to operate – typically an 18650 battery.
 Our battery safety guide will help ensure that you keep safe when vaping.
 Having a reliable battery will ensure your device works correctly and your eliquid is vaporised efficiently to provide you with the best vaping experience.

 Whatever vape device you use, they all contain batteries with the potential for danger and should be treated with care.

 18650 batteries are available to purchase from a range of manufacturers.
-The most popular manufacturers are LG, Samsung and Sony.
+The most popular manufacturers are LG, Samsung Golisi and Sony.
 Why is this?
 This is because other manufacturers usually “rewrap” battery cells.
 The biggest problem with this is that rewrapped batteries can be of a lower grade, and rejected by the bigger companies as they do not meet the ratings during testing.
 Also rewraps can have exaggerated ratings.

 With anything you use that includes a battery, you need to ensure that the battery is safe.
 This includes ensuring that the wrap is still in good condition.
 Please refer to the image provided.
 If the battery wrap is peeling off, it can be dangerous as the battery body is exposed.
 This exposure can potentially make contact with the device, or even a set of keys or loose change in your pocket, creating a short circuit, causing your battery to vent as the flow of energy has been interrupted between the positive and negative connection.
 There are now wraps available on the market so you can rewrap your battery if the current one has been damaged.
 Alternatively use a rubber battery casing.